The AWGC Steering Committee is a diverse group of Asian American women who lead the grantmaking and fund-raising efforts of the giving circle.

 Kathleen Choe

 Kathleen (Kat) is an actor, singer, screenwriter, producer, and video editor, with a BFA in Film Production from NYU’s Tisch School of the Arts and an MFA in Acting from the New School for Drama.
 She also serves as an Artistic Board Member for the theater company Revolution Shakespeare in Philadelphia.
-She has appeared on television on Law and Order:SVU, Maniac, Broad City; and for theater Noises Off, Avenue Q, and Are You There, Truman?.
+She has appeared in film and television in Ella McCay, Law and Order:SVU, Maniac, Broad City; and for theater Noises Off, Avenue Q, and Are You There, Truman?.
 She is very grateful to be a part of creating and promoting change through intergenerational Asian sisterhood with AWGC.
 In her spare time she enjoys libraries, knitting, cooking, a good adventure, a good hike, and spending time with family and friends.

 -